 "There's nothing to talk about," Greg said, squaring his shoulders.

 "Yeah, and I absorbed it."

-Gil took it out of his hands and switched the TV off.
+Well, time to make a point.
+Gil snatched the thing out of his hands and switched the TV off.

 "Look at me."

 Greg obeyed, though his eyes sparkled with anger and sorrow.

 "I'm sorry for being that harsh today.
 I didn't mean-"

 "Yes, you did," Greg interrupted him, thrusting his finger into Gil's chest.